 This is why Jesus ate with the sinners who were despised by the society of their day.
 It is also why these people were attracted to his teachings.
 Jesus did not reject them.
 In fact, he cared enough about them to seek them out as a shepherd searching for his sheep or a woman looking for her lost coin.
 They were important to him.

 The religious people on the other hand, rejected the teachings of Jesus largely because he associated with the sinners.
-The Pharisees considered themselves as the righteous ones of their society; too righteous in fact to bother themselves with the sinners around them.
+The Pharisees considered themselves as the righteous ones of their society—too righteous in fact to bother themselves with the sinners around them.

 But there is one other story that Jesus had to tell these people who considered themselves so righteous.
 It is also one that is still commonly known in our day.

-The individual in the story from whom it was the most important for the Pharisees to learn was the other son, the elder of the two.
+There may also be a lesson also in this, but truthfully, the individual in the story from whom it was the most important for the Pharisees to learn was the other son, the elder of the two.
 This was the righteous son, the one who stayed home and continued to serve his father.

 Most of us know how, in the story, the prodigal son finally returned home after squandering all of his inheritance in a distant land.
 Upon his return, his father was so overjoyed that he arranged for a big party for his new-found son.
-He replaced the son’s ragged clothing with new ones, and reinstated him in his position as the son of a wealthy man.
+He replaced the son’s ragged clothing with new apparel and reinstated him in his position as the son of a wealthy man.
 Like the shepherd with the lost sheep and the woman with the lost coin, the father of this story was beside himself with joy.
 His lost son had returned!

 But the father would have none of that!
 He said, “My son was dead, but now is alive again!
 He was lost, but now is found!”

 The older son however, was not joyful about the return of his brother.
 The older sibling had not been present at the moment that his brother returned, nor had he been home at the time when all the planning and preparations for the party were being done.
 He had been, as always, about his work in the fields.